 In switch network environments where a combination of different port speeds and media types are required, such as a mix of fiber switch or 10gbe switch, stacked switches make it possible to achieve flexibility without needing independent switches or chassis switches.
 We can increase ports by purchasing another stack switch and adding it to the stack.
 On the other hand, the number of network ports supported by the chassis switch can be increased just by adding additional line cards in empty slots.
 Therefore, the chassis system can be scaled easily as well.

-Chassis switch normally tend to be more expensive than stacked switch since it contains line cards and lots of modules, such as power supplies, fan trays and blades that go into it.
+Chassis switch normally tends to be more expensive than stacked switch since it contains line cards and lots of modules, such as power supplies, fan trays and blades that go into it.
 However, chassis switch often supports more queues and thresholds per port.
-When new features come out, upgrading those supervisor modules are less expensive than upgrading all your ports on stack.
+When new features come out, upgrading those supervisor modules are less expensive than upgrading all your ports on the stack.

 Since chassis-based network switch generally features a high speed backplane module, more often than not, it is possible to attain line-rate L2 and L3 switching on all ports of the entire chassis, making for a non-blocking configuration for all ports.
 Nevertheless, it is difficult to realize such non-blocking configurations in individual switches that are stacked together.